Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Conclusions

 \section{Conclusions}

-The work presented in this paper introduces a theoretical framework in order to study the achieved SE-EE trade-off in OFDMA wireless networks.
-For this reason, an optimal joint power-bandwidth allocation is defined and analysed for both single and multi-cell environments.
-The complexity of the underlying optimization problem is significantly reduced by applying a proposed traffic repartition scheme that limits the task of resource allocation to group of users with similar channel conditions.
-Moreover, the theoretical EE upper bound is provided for the special case of low SNR regime and an extension of the theoretical model is examined, by taking into account the signal processing power.
-Several interference reduction techniques can be investigated in order to improve the SINR level and potentially increase EE.
+This paper has introduced a simple theoretical framework for studying the achieved SE-EE trade-off in cellular networks, leading to tractable analytical results.
+An optimal resource allocation formalism has been presented for both single and multi-cell environments and the complexity of the underlying optimization problem has been significantly reduced by applying a proposed traffic repartition scheme that limits the task of resource allocation to group of users with similar channel conditions.
+Moreover, a theoretical EE upper bound has been provided for the special case of low SNR and an extension of the theoretical model has been examined by taking into account the signal processing power.

-Our results show that in the case of a single cell, EE is higher for smaller cells and lower path loss exponent and that EE is no longer a monotonically decreasing function of SE when the signal processing power, proportional to the utilized bandwidth, is included into the evaluation of the total power consumption.
-The traffic repartition approach is also proved to be very accurate with a small number of user groups.
-EE is substantially lower in the multi-cell scenario, where an optimal value of the path loss exponent exists, due to the opposing behaviour of the SIR and SNR terms.
-As expected, the small cells are still preferred in terms of EE, especially for environments with higher path loss exponent.
-Regarding the interference mitigation methods, beamforming is proved to be a useful technique to improve EE, but on the other hand, frequency reuse fails to achieve the same goal due to the reduction of the available bandwidth.
+Our results have shown that in the case of a single cell, as expected, EE is higher for smaller cells and lower path loss exponent and that EE is no longer a monotonically decreasing function of SE when the signal processing power is included in the evaluation of the total power consumption.
+The traffic repartition approach also proves to be very accurate with a small number of user groups.
+EE is substantially lower in the multi-cell scenario, where an optimal value of the path loss exponent exists.
+The small cells are still preferred in terms of EE, especially for environments with higher path loss exponents.
+Regarding the interference mitigation methods, beamforming proves to be a useful technique to improve EE, but on the other hand, frequency reuse fails to achieve the same goal due to the reduction of the available bandwidth.

-This work encourages our further research towards more sophisticated power, channel and traffic models that will lead to more accurate numerical results.
-Our interest is also focused on emerging deployment concepts, such as the heterogeneous networks, highly motivated by the challenging and urgent issue of delivering green cellular networks.
+This work encourages further research towards more sophisticated power, channel and traffic models that will lead to more accurate numerical results.
+Also of interest are more advanced multi-cell scenarios and emerging deployment concepts such as heterogeneous networks, a promising approach to cope with the challenging issue of developing green cellular networks. \appendices